 It's also advisable to configure your site to use SSL as most modern browsers will give warnings when sites do not have SSL enabled and SSL certificates are now available for free.

-In any case, you are now free to start exploring the many configuration settings for Tiny Tiny RSS and you can configure it according to your personal preferences.
+Please explore the many configuration settings for Tiny Tiny RSS and configure it according to your personal preferences.
 Make sure you check out the Tiny Tiny RSS wiki for more information about how to configure and optimize your reader.